De Bellis Antiquitatis: Criticisms

 Some players have found Phil Barker's succinct rule writing style to be difficult to decipher, referring to it as "Barkerese".
 The current version involved many players giving the author advice to improve the format and readability.

 Due to the nature of DBA's combat system, DBA is often criticized as being over-"geometric", as elements are matched up in precise ways, and base widths must match up with some precision.
 Many of the improvements in the various editions of DBA have been to address geometric concerns and "millimetrics".

 Legacy

 Over the years, several historical and fantasy wargame systems stemmed from the original DBA rules and its fantasy derivative, Hordes of the Things.
-These systems tended to retain similar basing standards compared with DBA, but strived for an overall clearer presentation of the rules (in clear contrast to the "Barkerese"), while modifying existing rules and units, and introducing new ones.
-These systems also offered a more streamlined player support, with rules errata, Facebook groups and forums.
-Most systems abandoned the traditional 12-elements army model, and created a point-based system to allow for a more balanced confrontations between armies.
+These systems tend to retain similar basing standards compared with DBA, but strive for an overall clearer presentation of the rules (in clear contrast to the "Barkerese").
+Furthermore, each system had existing rules and units changed to achieve different gameplay and simulation goals.
+These systems also offer a more streamlined player support, with rules errata, Facebook groups and forums.
+Most systems abandoned the traditional 12-elements army model, and created a point-based system to allow for more balanced confrontations between armies.

-As of July 2022, examples include (but are not limited to):
+As of November 2024, examples include (but are not limited to):